AlaYousef/Portfolio-project1/TESTING.md

 The errors fixed by adding 'px' unit to the height, and add a scale value, but it was deleted because it is not used.

 * ### Unresolved
-    * The background animation in about-us page does not work as expected on Firefox page.
+    * The background animation in about-us page does not work as expected on Firefox browser.